Plastic Packaging Tax is charged at £223.69 per tonne (April 2025)

 Step-by-step guide to registering for PPT

-• Will PCR products be cheaper?
+• Will Recycled products be cheaper?

-• Is Transport packaging exempt?
+• Is transport packaging exempt?

 PPT does not apply to Tertiary or Transport packaging as long as it is used to transport multiple sales units or grouped packaging AND to prevent damage during transportation.
 This means that Invopak will not be charging PPT on pallet wrap or straps.
 Transport packaging does not count towards the 10 tonne threshold for registration.
 For a full list of Transport exemptions please click the link below: